 The aim of SUM was to develop a low-cost multi-sensor vehicle protection system using a data fusion engine in order to enhance situational awareness and aid command and control for a moving vehicle in an urban environment, as well as to protect critical static points such as road blocks or outposts, taking into account the operational needs defined by end-users.

-CORASMA: Cognitive Radio for dynamic Spectrum Management
+CORASMA: Cognitive Radio for dynamic Spectrum Management (executive summary)

 The CORASMA project was dedicated to the rationale and needs for using Cognitive Radio (CR) as an efficient way to optimize spectral resources.
 It derived the system management solutions and strategies to enable the dynamic frequency management.
 It built cognitive manager as the new functionality that is induced by the CR concept and the waveform from the physical layer to the networking layer.
 The new functionalities reflected the operation concept (CONOPS) and military requirements of military forces of each NATO nations.